andrebergvind/andrebergvind/README.md

 ## Exercise and Student Cognitive Performance

-A life science and human performance research study.
+A life science and human performance research study conducted at University.

 The study explores the relationship between physical exercise, perceived cognitive performance and short-term academic productivity among university students aged 18-30 .

 Primarily a descriptive analysis is performed to summarize participant responses, which is complemented by an exploratory data analysis to identify patterns and relationships between exercise behaviour and cognitive outcome.